 Disadvantaged Pupils' Funding (Formerly Pupil Premium)

-Click here to read our Pupil Premium Review - March 2015 in which our provision was considered to be OUTSTANDING!
+Click here to read our Pupil Premium Review from March 2015 (the latest review) in which our provision was considered to be OUTSTANDING!

 What is Disadvantaged Pupils' Money?

 Additional money is given to schools by the Government to support Disadvantaged Pupils.
 This money is linked to eligible pupils and given to the school they attend.
 It is distributed in addition to the school's budget.
 Decisions for allocation of this money link to deprivation indicators such as Free School Meals.

 How do we use our Disadvantaged Pupils' Money?

 At Holmes Chapel Primary we strive to meet the individual needs of each pupil.
 We recognise that some pupils need additional support to achieve their full potential, others need challenge and extension.
 We tightly track the progress of our disadvantaged children.
 Based on data analysis and mentor feedback, where we feel a child's progress could be further enhanced by improvements to our quality first teaching approach or via one to one support, we ensure this happens.
 This is sometimes through staff development, sometimes the allocation of additional adult hours - teacher, teaching assistant or learning mentor and sometimes through additional opportunities or experiences.

 Teacher assessment, validated by standardised tests and in-house monitoring of children’s work is used to allow senior leaders to track the progress of each child in school.
 Class teachers meet the headteacher at the end of each term and discuss, within a pupil progress meeting, the progress of their disadvantaged (Pupil Premium) children.